ni/niveristand-python/README.rst

 Documentation
 =============

-To view the documentation, visit the `NI VeriStand Python Documentation Page <http://niveristand-python.readthedocs.io>`_.
+To view the documentation, visit the `VeriStand Python Documentation Page <http://niveristand-python.readthedocs.io>`_.

 Additional Documentation
 ========================

-Refer to the `NI VeriStand Help <http://digital.ni.com/express.nsf/bycode/ex9v46>`_ for detailed information on setting up a system and running real-time test scenarios.
+Refer to the `VeriStand Help <http://digital.ni.com/express.nsf/bycode/ex9v46>`_ for detailed information on setting up a system and running real-time test scenarios.

-NI VeriStand Help installs only with the full version of NI VeriStand.
+VeriStand Help installs only with the full version of VeriStand.

 License
 =======